ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

             true

     extended_attrs_bits
-      Current values of the EATTR bits for a data set.
+      Current values of the EATTR bits for a dataset.

       For files, it shows the current values of the extended attributes bits as a group of 4 characters.